Hemi-dodecahedron

-A hemi-dodecahedron is an abstract regular polyhedron, containing half the faces of a regular dodecahedron.
+In geometry, a hemi-dodecahedron is an abstract, regular polyhedron, containing half the faces of a regular dodecahedron.
 It can be realized as a projective polyhedron (a tessellation of the real projective plane by 6 pentagons), which can be visualized by constructing the projective plane as a hemisphere where opposite points along the boundary are connected and dividing the hemisphere into three equal parts.

 It has 6 pentagonal faces, 15 edges, and 10 vertices.

 Projections

 It can be projected symmetrically inside of a 10-sided or 12-sided perimeter:

 Petersen graph

 From the point of view of graph theory this is an embedding of the Petersen graph on a real projective plane.